Restorative Work

 Elder Communication Plan: The elders must over-communicate with the congregation, establishing an ongoing strategy for two-way engagement and speaking broadly on all matters where confidentiality is not explicitly needed, especially regarding these recommendations, decisions concerning them, their ongoing status or implementation, and any similar strategic matters.

 Vision and Values: CityChurch needs to be able to identify who we are?
-What and who is God leading us to be.
+What and who is God leading us to do and be.
 The church leadership should gather a group of leaders and seek to determine what is the vision (purpose) and what are the values (character) of City Church.

 Ecclesiastical Identity: Based upon these values and vision, we should then be able to identify and partner with an ecclesiastical group with which we align in theology and values in order to accomplish our mission.